Business Administration MBA

 • Strategic Management

-Job Prospects: The Fox Center for Student Professional Development (CSPD) provides students with career coaching and professional development resources that support the job search.
-Graduates of the Fox School obtain jobs in a variety of industries, such as computer/information technology, consulting, consumer products and services, energy/utilities, financial services/banking, government, healthcare, industrial products and services, manufacturing, pharmaceuticals, telecommunications and tourism/transportation.
+Job Prospects: The Fox Center for Student Professional Development (CSPD) provides MBA students with career coaching and professional development resources that support student job search.
+Graduates of the Fox School MBA obtain jobs in a variety of industries, such as consulting, consumer products and services, energy/utilities, operations/logistics, financial services/banking, government, healthcare, industrial products and services, manufacturing, pharmaceuticals, telecommunications, and tourism/transportation.

-Non-Matriculated Student Policy: Students with an undergraduate GPA of 3.0 or higher may be allowed to take classes on a non-matriculated basis in the Online or Part-Time MBA programs.
+Non-Matriculated Student Policy: Students with an undergraduate GPA of 3.0 or higher may take classes on a non-matriculated basis in the Online or Part-Time MBA programs.
 Non-matriculated students can take a maximum of 9 credits before being required to matriculate in the program.
-For more information and an application, visit https://www.fox.temple.edu/graduate-certificates/pre-mba-courses/.
-The Full-Time MBA program requires the student to be matriculated in the program.
+Students seeking to complete the program as a Full-Time MBA student are required to be matriculated in the program.
+For more information and an application, contact the Fox Graduate Admissions Office.

 Financing Opportunities: Citizens and permanent residents of the United States are considered domestic students and are typically eligible for federal student loans and alternative loans through private lenders.
-The Fox School grants 5% tuition scholarships to alumni who are admitted to the program.
+The Fox School grants 5% tuition scholarships to Temple University alumni admitted to the program.
 The program also offers merit-based scholarships to eligible admitted students.
+Contact the Fox Graduate Admissions Office for information.

 Admission Requirements and Deadlines